ibexa/documentation-developer/docs/tutorials/mini_tutorials/adding_tab_to_udw.md

 ## Add tab to webpack config

-In `webpack.config.js` add configuration for a new module:
+In `webpack.config.js`, add configuration for the new module:

 ```js
 eZConfigManager.add({